-External appointments include Chair of Northern Bank Ltd (Danske Bank UK), Advisory Board Member of OakNorth Bank plc and a visiting professor of the London Institute of Banking & Finance.
+Chair of Northern Bank Limited (Danske Bank UK), Advisor to the Board of OakNorth Bank plc and a visiting professor at the London Institute of Banking & Finance.

 3.2.2.
 The Board recruitment policy

 The Board goes through an extensive and rigorous recruitment process to select new board members with the right professional experience to enhance its capability.